 DISCUSSION

 Seagrass meadows host vast biodiversity worldwide, and this biodiversity is part of the immense ecological and economic value associated with seagrass ecosystems (Heck, Duffy et al 2015, etc).
-Spatial processes have rarely been considered in the seagrass literature (Bostrom et al 2006), yet the spatial patchiness and likely high dispersal of some eelgrass associated organisms suggest that spatially structured community dynamics may be important in maintaining local and regional seagrass faunal diversity.
+Spatial processes have rarely been considered in the seagrass diversity literature (Bostrom et al 2006), yet the spatial patchiness and likely high dispersal of some eelgrass associated organisms suggest that spatially structured community dynamics may be important in maintaining local and regional seagrass faunal diversity.
 In an unprecedented description of the biodiversity of British Columbia seagrass epifauna within and among meadows over a summer season, we found that alpha diversity was relatively consistent across the landscape, despite variation in meadow size and abiotic conditions.
 Communities were more similar than expected by chance, and among meadows, species exhibited patterns consistent with a checkerboard distribution.
 Between May and August, communities became more similar across space, as abundance and observed species richness increased over time (?).
 The patterns we observe suggest spatially structured community dynamics are likely important to the ecology and conservation of these important coastal ecosystems.

 Although we observed different numbers and combinations of species across different meadows, meadow-scale biodiversity is more similar across the landscape than expected.
 The null expectation considered the same regional species pool and relative abundance of species but species are distributed across the meadow landscape randomly.
 Instead, both within and across meadows, we observed patterns consistent with spatial aggregation within species and community similarity among locations.
 The metacommunity analysis also suggested spatial structure in species distributions that differs from a null expectation based on species presence across meadows (not patches within meadows), and suggests a negative coherence, or checkerboard, pattern of species distributions among meadows.
 Checkerboard patterns have been interpreted to reflect either negative species interactions such that pairs of species do not occur together; this pattern could also reflect shared environmental affinities among groups of species.
 The metacommunity analysis found no evidence for spatially nested or clumped community patterns.
-Say more on this? amples collected within meadows were typically more similar to samples from the same meadow than to samples from other meadows, suggesting meadow-scale aggregation and similarity in faunal assemblages.
+Say more on this?

+Samples collected within meadows mid-summer were typically more similar to samples from the same meadow than to samples from other meadows with a general sorting by position along the watershed, suggesting meadow-scale aggregation and similarity in faunal assemblages (Figure S2).
+However, while dissimilarity was greater among sites than within sites at the beginning of the summer compared to null expectations, the reverse was true by the end of the summer (Figure 3).
 This species turnover among meadows was driven by both shifts in relative abundance, and by species turnover.

-We did not observe a clear signal of continuous variation in biodiversity along the biotic and abiotic gradients associated with the watershed.
+We did not observe a clear signal of continuous variation in biodiversity along the biotic and abiotic gradients associated with the watershed (Figure 2, Figure 4, Figure S1).
 The lack of a clear signal of salinity in the epifaunal community contrasts with previous findings in other seagrass systems.
 Barnes (2013) found that invertebrate assemblages in an extensive seagrass meadow in Knysna Bay (South Africa) respond strongly to estuarine gradients, with significant reductions in species diversity and richness at the fresh end of the estuary.
 Yamada et al. (2007) also found a positive relationship between salinity and invertebrate diversity.
 In contrast, we observed only weak, temporally inconsistent trends in invertebrate abundance and diversity with estuarine position (correlated with salinity and eelgrass structure).
 However, the sites sampled by Barnes (2013) and Yamada et al. (2007) spanned a greater range in salinity (< 5 - 35 ppt and 6.2 – 32.2 ppt, respectively) than did ours (~14 - 28 ppt), and may have captured physiologically stressful, low-salinity conditions with a stronger influence on invertebrate assemblages.